isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 </div>
 </details>
 <details class="isomer-details">
 <summary><strong>4.
-Who will be on the Appeal Committee?</strong>&nbsp;</summary>
+Who will be on the independent Appeal Committee?</strong>&nbsp;</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <h5></h5>
-<p>The Disciplinary Panel Chairperson will appoint Disciplinary Panel Members
+<p>The independent Disciplinary Panel Chairperson will appoint independent
-that have not already heard the case to be on the independent Appeal Committee.</p>
+Disciplinary Panel Members that have not already heard the case to be on the independent Appeal Committee.</p>
 <p></p>
 </div>
 </details>
 <details class="isomer-details">
 <summary><strong>5.
-How does the Committee reach its outcome?</strong>
+How does the independent Appeal Committee reach its outcome?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>The Appeal Committee shall be provided with all available records of the
+<p>The independent Appeal Committee shall be provided with all available
-proceedings before the Disciplinary Committee and shall have the power to conduct and regulate the appeal proceedings as it deems fit.</p>
+records of the proceedings before the independent Disciplinary Committee and shall have the power to conduct and regulate the appeal proceedings as it deems fit.</p>
 <p></p>
 <p>For more information on the Appeal Committee and their proceedings, please
 see Section 19 of the Handbook.</p>